MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

     The new scope you defined displays on the page.

 The scope and permissions are now configured.
-Configure the authorized client applications for your Azure AD app.
+Next, you must configure the authorized client applications for your Azure AD app.

 ##### To configure authorized client application